 Photos Courtesy of Education and Hope and Arpi Miller.

-Arpi Miller is a contributing fellow with the USC Center for Religion and Civic Culture.
+Arpi Miller is an affiliated scholar with the USC Center for Religion and Civic Culture.